Weight 1 Litre Of Water

 The Effect of Pressure on Water Density and Weight

 Pressure also affects water density, though the effect is less pronounced than temperature.
-As pressure increases, water becomes slightly denser, resulting in a slightly higher mass per litre.
+Also, as pressure increases, water becomes slightly denser, resulting in a slightly higher mass per litre.
 This effect is significant only under extremely high pressures, far exceeding typical atmospheric conditions.

 Beyond Pure Water: The Influence of Impurities